markirby/Boilerplate-Chester-WordPress-Theme/README.md

 	git submodule add git@github.com:markirby/Chester-WordPress-MVC-Theme-Framework.git lib/Chester

 To read more about Chester, checkout the full documentation at http://markirby.github.com/Chester-WordPress-MVC-Theme-Framework/.
 This tutorial will cover most areas though.

+## Load Chester using the functions.php file

+Create a functions.php file

+	touch functions.php

+Inside this file, load the reference to Chester/require.php.
+This file will in turn load all the other core Chester files, setting up the framework for easy access.

+	<?php
+	require_once(dirname(__FILE__).'/lib/chester/require.php');
+	?>

+## Create the style.css theme file

+Create a style.css file with